Spatial Partitioning Schemes

 Manifest Bloat & Checkpoint Fragmentation

-- Upgrading to Iceberg v2 partition specs
+- Upgrading to Iceberg v2 partition specs with

-- Implementing dynamic partition pruning via query predicates
+bucket()to cap cardinality - Implementing dynamic partition pruning via query predicates

 - Running daily compaction to merge small files (